philipkarz/BarApp/README.md

 #Shoutouts
-- Heres a list of people I constantly annoyed this week I would like to thank Charles, Chakrit, Kevin (helped me out with the search function), Phillipe, and last but not least Nate who basically teaches coding how Yoda would.
-Thanks for all the help, and get ready to do this all over again 3 weeks from now.
+- Heres a list of people I constantly annoyed this week I would like to thank Charles, Chakrit, Kevin (helped me out with the search function), Harold, Phillipe, and last but not least Nate who basically teaches coding how Yoda would.
+Thanks for all the help everyone, and get ready to do this all over again 3 weeks from now.